verhas/jScriptBasic/site/advanced/nativeapi.md

  The value returned by the method `engine.getVariablesIterator()` is an iterator that you can use in `for` loops or in any other Java way to iterate through the names of the global variables.

-** Loading code
+## Loading code

  If you want to load a BASIC program ready for execution, but do not want to execute yet, you can call the method `load()`.
  For every method `eval()` there is a method names `load()` handling the same type of arguments.
 The method `load()` only loads the code, performs all analysis that are needed to execute the code, but does not execute it.
 To execute the code you can call the method `execute()`.
-It is possible to call this method multiple times.
+It is possible to call this method multiple times and execute the same program multiple times.

  Using the methods `load()` is also possible when you do not want to execute the main code of a BASIC script, you only want to call subroutines without the execution of the main code.

-** Calling a subroutine
+## Calling a subroutine from Java

- After the code was executed and returned you can call subroutines defined in the BASIC program.
+ After the code was loaded (or even executed) you can call subroutines defined in the BASIC program.
 Note that ScriptBasic for Java does not distinguish between functions and procedures.
-There is only `Sub` that may but need not return a value.
+There is only `Sub` that may but does not need to return a value.

  To call a subroutine you have to know the name of the subroutine and you should call the method `call()`: